Ishan1998/FastGPT_Web_App/README.md

 # Description
 <i>FastGPT is a free, open-source implementation of the GPT architecture that requires no account and offers unlimited usage.
 It provides rapid text generation and high performance through an easy-to-use API.

+# Note:
+<b>If getting this error : Unable to fetch response, click this [link](https://cors-anywhere.herokuapp.com/) in your browser only once and then you are good to go.

 # Links:
 <b>[Live Demo](http://fastgpt.banna.serv00.net/)